xErik/nftgen/README.md

 Notes

 1. The probability of the rare layers can be set to e.g. `0.05, 0.1, 0.25` etc.
 2. The larger the NFTs collection, the steeper the weights within each layer have to be.
-This can be achived setting the exponential factors to `2.0, 3.0, 4.0` etc. Possible numeric sequences are:
+This can be achived setting the exponential factors to `2.0, 3.0, 4.0` etc. Possible numerical sequences are:

 ```shell
  x*2 1,4,9,16,...